valentine195/Obsidian-Vault/4. Characters/Mim.md

 Mother @Jin, Father @Him, both alive

 Grew up in near Rekkenmark in Karrnath.
-Had run ins with the law in Korth.
+Had run ins with the law in Karrth.
 Fled to Lhazaar to avoid responsiblities and became @Dara

 Worked her way to Gray Tide and studied under Prince Kel's changelings.
 Met the [[Cabinet of Faces]] there